 5. Choose your airline carefully.

 I am not paid to say so, but I recommend Alaska Airlines for their friendly service, helpful website, and easy booking process.
 When buying tickets for kids flying solo, picking a family-friendly airline will eliminate stress.
+Ask around to friends and family who have children who have flown alone.
+Which airline did they use?

 Have you booked a flight for children flying alone?
 What tips helped ensure it was a smooth process?